The cooler Anderson, Redwood

 2015 PINOT NOIR ROSÉ - Mendocino

 The grapes were hand-harvested at an average of 22.5 brix, then the grapes were crushed into stainless steel tanks and left to cold soak overnight.
 After 24 hours of skin contact, the wine was pressed and racked back into stainless steel tanks, cold-settled, then racked off its lees and put into neutral French red Burgundy barrels and aged sur-lie for five months.

 The result is a beautiful bright pink colored wine with complex, fruity aromas and flavors of watermelon, raspberry, strawberries and crème frâiche.

 A balanced acidity and crisp dry finish make this a perfect aperitif or a great companion to salmon, crab cakes or delicate meats.
 Also enjoy it with anything “al fresco”

-This Pinot Noir is perfect with roasted lamb with rosemary and garlic and grilled wild venison marinated in soy and ginger.
+This Pinot Noir is perfect with roasted lamb with rosemary and garlic or grilled wild venison marinated in soy and ginger.
+Grilled Pacific coast salmon is also a wonderful food pairing with this Pinot Noir.